-Democratic US House Members Republican US House Members Null: if every citizen 36% 50% Percentage of citizens contacting who are Republicans tacting who are citizens who did contact 40% 62% Overrepresentation of F who contact legislators Republicans among citizens 12% 22% members of the NRA are nearly four times as likely to do so. $^{31}\,$
+Democratic US House Members Republican US House Members Null: if every citizen contacted their legislator 36% 50% Percentage of citizens contacting who are Republicans Observed: among citizens who did contact their legislator 40% 62% Overrepresentation of Republicans among citizens who contact legislators 12% 22% members of the NRA are nearly four times as likely to do so.

 Not only are Republican citizens more likely to contact their representatives in general, but also, as a descriptive matter, Republican citizens reach out to Republican politicians especially often.
 Table 7a shows that, in districts represented by a Democratic Member of Congress (MC), Republicans in the 2008 CCES were about 9% more likely to contact their MC than Democrats.
 However, in districts with a Republican MC, Republicans were a full 41% more likely to contact their MC than Democrats.
-Together, Republican citizens' higher probability of contacting politicians in general and their especially high likelihood of contacting fellow Republicans suggest two consequences: Democratic politicians should hear from Republican constituents slightly disproportionately and Republican politicians should hear from Republican constituents highly disproportionately.
+Together, Republican citizens' higher probability of contacting politinon-gun owners to have ever contacted a public official to express causal.
+Figure A4 shows a regression discontinuity plot with the outcome variable as the percentage of contacts that come from Republicians in general and their especially high likelihood of contacting fellow Republicans suggest two consequences: Democratic politicians should hear from Republican constituents slightly disproportionately and Republican politicians should hear from Republican constituents highly disproportionately.
 Table 7b illustrates this idea.
 The first row shows that if every citizen had contacted their US House member, the CCES indicates Democratic US House members would receive 36% of their contacts from Republicans while Republican US House members would receive 50% of their contacts from Republicans; 36% of individuals who live in districts a Democrat represents are Republicans and 50% of individuals who live in districts a Republican represents are Republicans.
 However, the contacting behavior we actually observe is skewed towards Republican constituents.
 A full 40% of the CCES respondents in Democratic districts who said they contacted their legislator were Republicans versus 36% in the district at large, indicating a 12% overrepresentation of Republicans among those who contact Democratic legislators.
 This disparity is even larger for Republican legislators; 62% of the CCES respondents who said they contacted their legislators were Republicans, even though only 50% of these legislators' districts are Republicans on average, a 22% overrepresentation.